About the threat management plan

-The vision statement is: New Zealand’s Hector’s and Māui dolphin populations are resilient and thriving throughout their natural range.
+The vision of the Hector’s and Māui Dolphin Threat Management Plan is to ensure these dolphins are resilient and thriving throughout their natural range.

 - West Coast North Island Marine Mammal Sanctuary

 - Clifford and Cloudy Bay Marine Mammal Sanctuary

 - Te Rohe o Te Whānau Puha/Kaikōura Whale Sanctuary.

 Set-nets are the most significant fishing-related threat to Hector’s and Māui dolphin.
 Hector’s dolphins have been caught in trawl nets, but this happens less often than in set-nets.
 Restrictions to trawling, and areas closed to set-netting and trawling, have been put in place to protect the dolphins.

 Toxoplasmosis is a disease caused by a parasite from cats that enters the sea via streams and stormwater.
 It is a known threat to both Hector’s and Māui dolphins.

 The toxoplasmosis action plan is part of the threat management plan and aims to address this threat.
 It includes research about the parasite, pathways of transmission, management approaches and trials of methods to reduce or prevent the parasite entering the sea.